-To debug (set breakpoints, see registers, etc.) with the MPLAB PICkit 4 In-Circuit Debugger system, there are critical elements that must be working correctly:
+To debug (set breakpoints, see registers, etc.) with the MPLAB ICD 4 In-Circuit Debugger system, there are critical elements that must be working correctly:

 - The debugger must be connected to a computer.
-It must be powered by the computer via the USB cable and it must be communicating with the MPLAB X IDE software via the Micro-B USB cable.
-See Section 3.3 "Debug Tutorial" for details. - The debugger must be connected as shown in Figure 2-8 to the Vpp, PGC and PGD pins of the target device with the modular interface cable (or equivalent). - The target device must have power and a functional, running oscillator.
-If the target device does not run, for any reason, the MPLAB PICkit 4 In-Circuit Debugger cannot debug. - The target device must have its configuration words programmed correctly.
-These are set using the MPLAB X IDE. - The oscillator Configuration bits should correspond to RC, XT, etc., depending upon the target design. - For some devices, the Watchdog Timer is enabled by default and needs to be disabled. - The target device must not have code protection enabled. - The target device must not have table read protection enabled. - For some devices with more than one PGC/PGD pair, the correct pair needs to be selected in the device's configuration word settings.
+It must be powered by the computer via the USB cable, and it must be communicating with the MPLAB X IDE software via the USB cable.
+See Section 3.3 "Debug Tutorial" for details. - The target device must have power and a functional, running oscillator.
+If, for any reason, the target device does not run, the MPLAB ICD 4 In-Circuit Debugger will not be able to debug it. - The target device must have its Configuration words programmed correctly.
+These are set using the MPLAB X IDE. - The oscillator Configuration bits should correspond to RC, XT, etc., depending on the target design. - For some devices, the Watchdog Timer is enabled by default and needs to be disabled. - The target device must not have code protection enabled. - The target device must not have table read protection enabled. - For some devices with more than one PGC/PGD pair, the correct pair needs to be selected in the device's configuration word settings.
 This only refers to debugging, since programming will work through any PGC/PGD pair.